RetroReversing/retroReversing/pages/xbox/XboxGameEngines.md

 # Introduction
 When the Xbox came out in 2001 most game developers were still getting used to the new layer of abstractions and code re-use provided by the superior hardware of consoles compared to the previous generations.

-Game engines have always been used to a certain extent within the games industry, re-using code from one game to another.
+Game engines have always been used to a certain extent within the games industry for re-using code from one game to another.

-These game engines were normally just distributed to developers in the same company and never released to other development studios, these are called 'in-house' game engines.
+These game engines were normally just distributed to developers in the same company and never released to other development studios therefore these are called 'in-house' game engines.

 However the xbox generation was the first to really take 3rd party game engines seriously.